DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs/cross-tab-settings.md

 ![](../../../../../images/eurd-win-cross-tab-group-interval-default.png)

 Use the **Group Interval** property to combine original field values into categories (groups).
-For instance, you can group date-time values by year, month, quarter, day, hour, etc.
+For instance, you can group date-time values by year, month, quarter, day, hour.

 ![](../../../../../images/eurd-win-cross-tab-group-interval-date-year.png)